Disentangling group and link persistence in Dynamic Stochastic Block models: Conclusions

 \section{Conclusions}

 We studied the inference problem in a temporal network model where both communities and links are time varying.
-We focused on static algorithms for temporal networks, where inference is performed on each snapshot network and found that link persistence is the driver of a new kind of detectability transition, time lagged inference, i.e. the wrong detection of a past community rather than a present community.
-Analyzing static detection of dynamic communities we were able to define a first algorithm of time-lagged corrected inference, the lagged snapshot dynamic (LSD) algorithm, that can serve as a benchmark algorithm for the performance analysis of other algorithms on dynamic networks.
-In fact, such efficient and parsimonious algorithm leaves room for improvement from new algorithms that, using the information given by the full temporal network, might reach optimality and solve efficiently the inference problem for persistent dynamic block models up to its detectability threshold.
+We focused on static algorithms for temporal networks, where inference is performed on each snapshot network and found that link persistence is the driver of a new kind of detectability transition bringing to time lagged inference, i.e. a bias towards the detection of past communities.
+Analyzing static detection of dynamic communities we were able to introduce a time-lag corrected procedure, the lagged snapshot dynamic (LSD) algorithm, able to correct the bias thus outperforming naive single snapshot inference.
+This algorithm leaves room for improvement from new algorithms that, using the information given by the full temporal network, might reach optimality still maintaining the flexibility of a single-snapshot based approach.
+Suitable generalization of a single snapshot based procedure is necessary for online learning techniques where only few snapshots in the past ($\tau$ in the LSD case), instead of the whole time series, are necessary to get the assignments of a new network snapshot.
+This is particularly relevant especially if we aim at studying real networks that are far from being stationary.